Farm Credit Administration.

 (a) Before being reinstated to accrual status, a loan must be current on contractual payments and the borrower offered servicing in accordance with the institution's policies maintained under either § 614.4170 or part 617 of this chapter, whichever is applicable.
 Additional reinstatement eligibility requirements are dependent upon certain characteristics of the loan under review.

-(3) Loans that are not adequately secured and were past due when placed in nonaccrual status, or became past due while in nonaccrual status, must remain current on contractual payments for a period of sustained performance before they may be reinstated.
+(2) A loan placed in nonaccrual status when past due and not adequately secured must remain current on contractual payments for a period of sustained performance before it may be reinstated.

-(4) Loans that are adequately secured but were past due when placed in nonaccrual status, or became past due while in nonaccrual status, must have a recent repayment pattern demonstrating future repayment capacity to make on-time payments before the loans may be reinstated.
+(3) A loan placed in nonaccrual status when past due and adequately secured must have a recent repayment pattern demonstrating future repayment capacity to make on-time payments before it may be reinstated.
 The repayment pattern is established in one of two ways:

 (i) Sustained performance in making on-time contractual payments, or